Alex-Nielsen-manden/Alex-Nielsen-manden.github.io/.ipynb_checkpoints/narrative-checkpoint.md

 # Introduction

-This dataset includes course information for MSc Design and Innovation students at the Technical University of Denmark, covering the period from 2020 to the present.
+This dataset includes course information for MSc Design and Innovation students at the Technical University of Denmark, covering the period from 2020 to the 2024.
 It shows how many students from the program have taken each course, what their average grades were, and how they rated the courses overall.

 The original idea behind collecting this data was to build a tool that could help future students choose the right courses based on feedback from their peers—basically to make it easier to navigate the overwhelming number of options in the DTU course catalog.
 The hope was that such a tool might even encourage students to consider courses they wouldn’t normally come across when browsing the catalog on their own.